- Wireless Speakers for Church Nursery – Determining the Best!

 Once again you are going to have to be aware of the limitations of this type of system when it comes to penetrating walls or going a long distance.
 These systems usually work best with a clear line of sight, but that doesn’t mean it won’t work.
 You will have to experiment a little bit.

-To use this type of system, all you have to do is plug the transmitter into the auxiliary output of your sound board and place the receiver in the nursery or cry room.
-You then plug the output of the receiver into the powered speaker.
+To use this type of system, all you have to do is plug the transmitter into the auxiliary output of your soundboard and place the receiver in the nursery or cry room.
+You then connect the output of the receiver into the powered speaker.